KrishnaM0/Simon-Says-Game/README.md

 <h1>Simon Says Game</h1>
-<p>Developed an interactive Simon Says game using HTML, CSS, and JavaScript.
+<p>Developed an interactive Simon Says game using HTML, CSS and JavaScript.
   The game challenges players to remember and replicate sequences of colors, demonstrating my skills in front-end development and interactive design.
 </p>